JOIN THE POSTPARTUM SHIFT

 1. Use a Postpartum Belly Wrap

-A postpartum belly wrap or band can provide support to your abdominal muscles and may help reduce overall swelling.
+A postpartum belly wrap or band can support your abdominal muscles and may help reduce overall swelling.
 Just be sure not to wrap it too tightly, as this could impair circulation.

 1. Stay Cool

-Heat can exacerbate swelling, so try to stay cool, especially during warmer months.
+Heat can exacerbate swelling, so stay cool, especially during warmer months.
 Use fans, air conditioning, or cool showers to keep your body temperature down.
-If you have access to a swimming pool, try going for a dip!
+If you can access a swimming pool, try going for a dip!

 1. Avoid Standing for Long Periods